swethachowdary2693/ansible/README.md

 List        :   A key with multiple values is called list Map         :   A key with multiple key value pairs is called map.

-## Ansible pull needs ansible to be installed.
+## Ansible pull needs ansible to be installed on the node.